beyondcode/docs.beyondco.de/resources/docs/1.0/debugging/dashboard.md

 # Debug Dashboard

-In addition to logging the events to the console, you can also use a realtime Dashboard that shows you all incoming connections, events and disconnects the moment they happen on your WebSocket server.
+In addition to logging the events to the console, you can also use a real-time dashboard that shows you all incoming connections, events and disconnects the moment they happen on your WebSocket server.

 ![Debug Dashboard](/img/dashboard.jpg)